(830) 997-3567 info@systemsgo.org

 The classroom experience guided students through hands-on research, as well as design and development instruction within the engineering and technology disciplines.

-Now SystemsGo, a 501(c)(3) nonprofit organization, shares its sequenced engineering curriculum with high schools in Texas, New Mexico, Colorado, Oklahoma and Abu Dhabi.
-The program now guides students from an introduction to R&D and engineering skills to designing and building rockets for testing at White Sands Missile Range.
+Now, SystemsGo, a 501(c)(3) nonprofit organization formed in 2004, provides sequenced engineering curriculum to high schools in Texas, New Mexico, Colorado, Oklahoma and Abu Dhabi.
+The program introduces students to R&D and engineering skills while challenging them to design and build rockets for testing at one of four regional launch events.
+At the highest level, students design and build rockets for testing at White Sands Missile Range.

 The rockets are awesome and encouraging students to explore the boundaries of space is fantastic, but the real goal is to encourage students to expand their own boundaries as they launch themselves to become tomorrow’s innovators.